No Philippines Passports Fil-Heritage Athletes = NO RANKING NO RECORDS

 While the contribution of Fil-Heritage athletes in athletics is nothing new.

 Some of the names listed below brought the sport to milestones.

 Fil-American Miguel White 400 Hurdles (1936 Olympic bronze medalist one of only two Olympic medalists in athletics).

 White even died fighting for the Philippines against the Japanese in World War II.

-Dela Vina throws are still good enough to win the SEA Games today and they were done over 40 years ago.
+Dela Vina’s throws are still good enough to win the SEA Games today, and they were done over 40 years ago.

-Kashus Perona also of Long Beach state helped the Philippines win the gold medal in the 4x400m in 2005, he teamed with what the arguably the greatest all-round 4×400 relay team in the countries history.
+Kashus Perona, also of Long Beach State, helped the Philippines won the gold medal in the 4x400m in 2005; he teamed with arguably the greatest all-round 4×400 relay team in the countries history.

 Deborah Samson won silver for the Philippines in the Pole Vault in 2007 and still holds the national record.

 While many Fil-Heritage athletes have since expressed interest, it’s a meticulous process that requires thorough analysis making sure they can at least win a medal at SEA Games.

 In the past, there have been Fil-Heritage athletes who were sent and failed to bring back any medals at entry international level aka.